 Raise the Age

-Amnesty's 2024 NT Election Toolkit
+Amnesty's 2024 QLD Election Toolkit

 Kids don’t belong in prison.
 This election Queensland needs to start listening to first nations voices and properly fund justice reinvestment, end the use of adulty watch houses for kids and raise the age of criminal responsibility to 14.